Website indexing checker

 Web indexing check, identification and problem solving

-In order to be able to locate critical spots of indexing, it is necessary to analyze output data, which,in this case, we can try in the tool OpenRefine.
-Output data need to imported and then a project needs to be created in OpenRefine.
+In order to be able to locate critical spots of indexing, it is necessary to analyze output data which, in this case, we can try in the tool OpenRefine.
+Output data needs to be imported and then a project needs to be created in OpenRefine.
 We can do so by importing the output file from Marketing Miner in sectionCreate Project and creating the project.
-In the next step, we need to select the list that OpenRifine will use to extract data from, specifically the list Data.
+In the next step, we need to select the list that OpenRefine will use to extract data from, specifically the list Data.
 The setting before creating the project can look like this:

 Example data source can be downloaded at:

 After creating the project , a user can focus on an analysis of critical spots of indexing.
 First, it is necessary to show, how to filter out URLs that are not indexed by one or another search engine.
 This will get done by fulltext facet (word clustering based on the consensus of cells) above the particular column that will create, on the left side of the project, a summary of website indexability in given search engine.

 The image above shows that the facet was created above the column Google index and that 118 URLs is indexed by Google and 11 is not.
 By clicking on relevant facet you can see the particular URLs.

 Above mentioned process can be done in any type of tool that works with spreadsheets, for example Excel.
 OpenRefine was used primarily for its efficiency of working with facets, thanks to which a user can inspect the sectional arrangement of non-indexed websites.
 The next step is then the division of URLs into categories and sections.